 Big Chill With China Takes Its Toll On Flow Of Money, People And Ideas

 In 1978, President Jimmy Carter received a late-night call from Beijing.
-It was from his science adviser, saying Chinese leader Deng Xiaoping wanted to send 5,000 students to the United States.
+It was from his science adviser saying Chinese leader Deng Xiaoping wanted to send 5,000 students to the United States.
 "Tell him to send 100,000," Carter recalls parrying back.

 In the next three decades, the United States and China built up the largest trade relationship in the world, along with an acceleration of immigration, investment and academic collaborations between the two.